Smart Tags learn from the data in your monitoring topic and your tagging patterns. These tags automatically can:

 Enabling smart tags

-Smart tags are available to subscribers of the Pro level and up.
-To enable them, email us at firstname.lastname@example.org or send a chat message.
+Smart tags are available to subscribers of the Pro and Insight plans along with the new pricing plans Listen, Analyze and Innovate.
+To enable them, email us at email@example.com or send a chat message.

 What's the difference between smart tags and rules?